Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 *A typical use case would be showing the value of a stock and comparing it to its value the previous day.*

-## Transposed grid
+## Transposed table
-A *transposed grid* presents bound data in a tabular format, where rows represent data fields and columns represent objects.
+A *transposed table* presents bound data in a tabular format, where rows represent data fields and columns represent objects.

 Numerous data management and layout customization features are supported.